-Let me bring in an example so that it is easier for everyone to visualize.
+Let me bring in an example so everyone can visualise it easier.
 Let’s take this person for example:

 The above chart belongs to a serial cheater, gambler and divorcee.
 Don’t ask me how I know all these things.
 Just know that I will not make up stories so I can have new content in my blog.
 These are just cases and stories I come across and if you know how to read charts, you will agree with what I have to say below and how it manifests in real life.

-- This chart is a strong Daymaster for sure given all the Earth elements.
-The excessive Earth, in this case, isn’t a good thing, because the chart is in a state we call 土厚金埋 meaning Metal is still buried deep underground and its value is not being brought out.
+- Given all the Earth elements, this chart is a strong Daymaster.
+The excessive Earth, in this case, isn’t a good thing because the chart is in a state we call 土厚金埋 meaning Metal is still buried deep underground and its value is not being brought out.
 In other words, it’s an imbalanced chart.
 If a chart is imbalanced, it’s low quality.

 - Naturally, a chart like this needs Wood so that Earth can be removed.
 Wood represents his wealth (财) and we all know that the wealth element also represents a man’s wife.
 Yang Wood is preferred here and not Yin Wood for technical reasons I won’t go into for now.